 The TIGRESS HPGe clover detectors are surrounded by Compton suppression shields constructed from the high-efficiency scintillator crystals bismuth germanate (BGO) and cesium iodide (CsI).
 These shields detect gamma rays that scatter out of the HPGe crystals without depositing their full energy, and the subsequent vetoing of these unwanted events significantly improves the signal to background in the gamma-ray spectra recorded by TIGRESS.
 As illustrated in Figures 5 and 6, the TIGRESS Compton suppression shields, each of which contains 20 optically isolated scintillator segments, have a modular design that enables rapid reconfiguration of the entire spectrometer between a "maximum efficiency" configuration in which the HPGe detectors are close-packed at 11.0 cm radius from the reaction centre, and an "optimal suppression" configuration in which the HPGe detectors are withdrawn to 14.5 cm and the BGO front shields are inserted radially to form a full Compton suppression shield around each HPGe detector.

 In both configurations of the TIGRESS array, an inner sphere of 11.0 cm radius is available to accommodate the auxiliary detection systems necessary to detect reaction products in coincidence with the gamma rays measured by the surrounding TIGRESS detectors.
 The initial Coulomb excitation, inelastic scattering, and transfer reaction experiments with TIGRESS at ISAC-II were performed with the segmented Si CD detectors of the Bambino (Figure 7) array developed by collaborators at Lawrence Livermore National Laboratory and the University of Rochester in the United States.
-Most recently, the Silicon Highly-segmented Array for Reactions and Coulex (SHARC) (Figure 8) developed by collaborators from the University of York in the United Kingdom and Louisiana State University and Colorado School of Mines in the United States, has been employed in its first (d,pg) transfer reaction study with TIGRESS at ISAC-II.
-Additional detectors that will be located downstream of TIGRESS at ISAC-II include the DESCANT neutron detector array under development at the University of Guelph and the ElectroMagnetic Mass Analyser (EMMA) being developed at TRIUMF.
-These combined systems will provide a powerful new facility to pursue nuclear structure, nuclear astrophysics, and nuclear reactions research with the high-quality accelerated radioactive ion beams from ISAC-II through the detection of light charged particles, neutrons, and heavy ion recoils in coincidence with the gamma rays measured by TIGRESS.
+The Silicon Highly-segmented Array for Reactions and Coulex (SHARC) (Figure 8) developed by collaborators from the University of York in the United Kingdom and Louisiana State University and Colorado School of Mines in the United States, has been used for (d,pγ) transfer reaction studies with TIGRESS at ISAC-II.
+The TIGRESS Integrated Plunger (TIP) developed by collaborators from Simon Fraser University provides a powerful system for nuclear excited state lifetime measurements with TIGRESS (Fig. 9).
+Most recently, the Spectrometer for Internal Conversion Electrons (SPICE) (Fig. 10), has been employed in first in-beam internal conversion electron measurements with TIGRESS.
+Auxiliary detectors that can be located downstream of TIGRESS at ISAC-II include the DESCANT neutron detector array developed at the University of Guelph and the ElectroMagnetic Mass Analyser (EMMA) currently being developed at TRIUMF.
+These combined systems provide a powerful facility to pursue nuclear structure, nuclear astrophysics, and nuclear reactions research with the high-quality accelerated radioactive ion beams from ISAC-II through the detection of conversion electrons, light charged particles, neutrons, and heavy ion recoils in coincidence with the gamma rays measured by TIGRESS.

 Additional technical details related to TIGRESS are given in the publications listed below, while the most recent physics results from our research programs with TIGRESS can be found in our publications and theses lists.